 - Some men (about one in 20) will develop swelling and discomfort on one side, sometimes on both sides, starting anytime from 3 days to 3 months following vasectomy.
 This usually represents an exaggerated form of the normal inflammatory response necessary for sperm resorption and recycling.
 It is effectively managed with a 5-7 day course of ibuprofen 600 mg 3 times per day.

 - Twelve weeks after your vasectomy, have your semen tested to be sure that it no longer contains sperm and that it is thereby safe to stop other forms of contraception.
 This is done at Wildwood clinic.

 NOTE: If you would like a separate handout that you can print and review, you can find this same information, in a PDF file, by CLICKING HERE.

-Other forms that Dr. Webster may refer you to:
+Other forms that Drs.
+Webster or Hampton may refer you to: